UweGerdes/docker-compare-layouts/README.md

 ## Use Cases

 You are styling a block on a web page.
-You have a style that should become better.
+You have a layout to improve and want to check the progress.

 You want to see the changes compared to a previous version.

 You want to check different screen widths.

+## Integrated Server

 You get a web ui to start the grabbing and show the results.